GitHub Agentic Workflows

 Optionally include item_url (GitHub issue URL) to add the issue as the first project item.
 Exposes outputs: project-id, project-number, project-title, project-url, item-id (if item added).

 Manages GitHub Projects boards.
-Requires PAT or GitHub App token (GH_AW_PROJECT_GITHUB_TOKEN)-default GITHUB_TOKEN lacks Projects v2 access.
+Requires a write-capable PAT or GitHub App token (project token authentication); default GITHUB_TOKEN lacks Projects v2 access.
 Update-only by default; set create_if_missing: true to create boards (requires appropriate token permissions).

 safe-outputs: